I had been looking forward to Koh Lanta for a long time.

-Our overnight ferry from Koh Tao was surprisingly comfortable – I’m no stranger to overnight ferries having to use them to get from Orkney, and this was a better sleep experience.
+Our overnight ferry from Koh Tao to Surat Thani was surprisingly comfortable – I’m no stranger to overnight ferries, having had to use them to get from Orkney for my entire life, and this unexpectedly provided a good sleeping experience.
 It was a cargo ferry with no entertainment, no bar, and no couches like Orkney’s ferry – but we got beds!
 For free!

 So I slept pretty well, though it was a late ferry and very early arrival.
 At 6am, we were sat in a travel agent’s waiting room with cups of tea to hand and no real information about our onward minivan.